 Choosing whether to have a one-page website or not can be tricky, because single page and multiple pages websites can both be a great option.
 In one case, you have a unified one-page experience, and in the other you can make sure that you have all the pages that you need on your website.

-These web design methods have their own unique advantages and disadvantages and if you want to know which is better, first, you need to figure out your business goals and the type of content that you plan to host on your website.
+These two web design methods both have their unique advantages and disadvantages and if you want to know which is better for you, first, you need to figure out your business goals and the type of content that you plan to host on your website.

-With that being said, let’s have a look at the One-Page and the Multi-Page web design option and see which type you can choose to maximize the benefits from your online presence.
+With that being said, let’s have a look at the advantages of one page vs. multi page websites and see which type you can choose to maximize the benefits for your online presence.

-For years the multi-page website has been a safe structure that ensures familiar UX for the users.
-But, with the advanced browser technology and content management systems improvements, one-page websites became a trend in the web development industry too.
+For years the multi-page website has been a safe structure that ensures familiar UX for visitors.
+However, with the advance of browser technology and content management systems improvements, single-page websites became a trend in the web development industry as well.

 It’s Excellent for Storytelling

 You have your website to help you communicate with your target audience.
-These people are your customers, prospects, partners, and enthusiasts that are interested.
-If you want to compel a user to take action on your site, you have to use every element on your page to tell a story and motivate him/her.
+These people are your customers, prospects, partners, and everyone who is interested in what you offer.
+If you want to compel a user to take action on your site, you have to use every element on your page to tell a story and motivate them.